A Beginner's Guide to Blogging for Business

 Why Buy the Product When the Content is Free?

 There is a fear that giving away too much free information in a blog is counter-productive to sales.
 It's true; there will always be readers who take your nuggets of wisdom and run off with them without so much as a phone call.
 But remember that that same user was probably not going to pay *anyone* for that information.
-Your blog will still attract visitors who actually do want what you're selling --and you'll keep refining your strategy till you convert your blog visitors into customers.
+Your blog will still attract visitors who want what you're selling --and you'll keep refining your strategy until you convert your visitors into customers.

 Ultimately, what you share on a blog will depend on your business model.
 You should test different approaches and continue to monitor them for the best business outcomes.